 This animation and blog article explore the cognitive science of learning mathematics - explaining how different types of memory are involved, why speed is important and how practice is key to developing math fluency.

 Dr Abadzi, a cognitive scientist at University of Texas, argues that people are “basically prisoners to their working memory”, which contains everything in their minds at any given moment.

 Working memory can only hold a small amount of information and it lasts only a few seconds, so the information must pass through it rapidly or it gets lost.
 Working memory can become a bottleneck in our brain function - making even simple thought processes feel complex as we go forwards and backwards get to the answer.

 But there is a way round the working memory bottleneck.
 Dr Adbrizi explains that when children practise tasks like mental arithmetic, it becomes automatic and unconscious, freeing up space in the working memory for more complex calculations.

 This means it's not enough simply to be able to work out a calculation - what matters is getting it right and how fast you can recall the answer.

-Working memory is also limited in capacity - studies show on average we can only hold 7 items in memory for 12 seconds.
+Working memory is also limited in capacity - studies show on average we can only hold seven items in memory for 12 seconds.

-Put simply - as soon as item no 8 pops into the working memory another item falls out to make way.
+Put simply - as soon as item number eight pops into the working memory another item falls out to make way.
 However, rapid recall of math facts allows learners to jump the queue - avoiding the working memory bottleneck.

 It's also clear that focus and concentration go hand-in-hand with developing working memory.
 If a learner is distracted while doing a math calculation, it easily overloads their working memory and disrupts their thinking.